 The base is red wine.
 I choose a middle-of-the-road option – not the cheapest bottle (which won’t taste great no matter how long you infuse it), but obviously not a super pricey one.
 Actually, I’ve been using decent boxed wines.

 To the wine, you add citrus and spice.
-I reach for Tropicana Pure Premium because it has just one ingredient – pure orange juice squeezed from fresh oranges (nothing else) and it tastes delicious.
-Then I toss in a few cinnamon sticks, cloves, and whole star anise.
+I reach for pure orange juice then I toss in a few cinnamon sticks, cloves, and whole star anise.
 It’s balanced out with some brown sugar.
 And if you’re feeling fancy, a quarter-cup of brandy or cognac is a delicious addition.

 As I’m wrapping up this post, I’ve got a big pot mulling on the stove and it smells incredible.
 A German friend and her family are on their way over – mulled wine is called Glühwein in Germany and it translates to “glowing wine”.
 Isn’t that lovely for the holidays?
 Hope you’re all keeping merry and warm.

 Spiced Citrus Mulled Wine Recipe